realworldocaml/book/other-notes/00-outline.md

 and Windows.
 There will be a link to an on-line version of this data that can be kept up-to-date.
 Also, information will be given on how to set up an editor and a the interactive toplevel.

-## About

-> What the book is about, who needs to read it, and why.
-This should
-> be a couple of paragraphs.

-OCaml is a modern functional programming language with strong typing, fast native code output, automatic type inference and a wide array of mature libraries.
-This book introduces the basics of the language and how to set up a development environment, and includes recipes for many real-world tasks using the Core standard library.
-It also covers more advanced topics such as the module system, foreign-function interface, macro language and the ocamlbuild system.

-The book is aimed at the working programmer interested in using OCaml to solve day-to-day problems such as data processing, numerical computation, system scripting, or database-driven web applications.
-OCaml blends imperative, functional and object-oriented programming styles in one language, making it a pragmatic and fun choice for writing fast, succinct and readable systems code.

 ## Competition